-Website presence and monitoring Google Analytics are just the first couple steps in setting your dealership up for digital marketing success in 2019.
+Website presence and monitoring Google Analytics are just the first couple of steps in setting your dealership up for digital marketing success in 2019.
 Another facet to consider is your CRM.
 This is the lifeblood in tracking sales and must be cleaned and maintained on a regular basis.
 If your CRM has not been scrubbed since installation, you might want to consider having it done.
 You can even hire vendors to clean and dedupe your CRM with a monthly investment.
-Bad data in is bad data out - especially from the marketing perspective.
+Bad data in is bad data out, especially from the marketing perspective.
 Cross-referencing your CRM with Google Analytics will also provide additional insight into the customer journey and which marketing campaigns are working.
 There are now over 20 digital touch points in a consumer’s buying cycle, so many of the marketing sources you have listed in your CRM may not be receiving full credit where credit is due.

 Have your SEO examined by a professional.
-There is a certain formula and finesse to optimizing this part of your business.
+There are a certain formula and finesse to optimizing this part of your business.
 Search engines rule this part of the internet and are constantly updating their criteria for success.
 Effort should be put into making sure your dealership ranks, that content can be crawled by search engines, and that keywords, verbiage, and content are formulated for a user’s search intent.
 Tags, UTMs and URLs should also be evaluated.
 Are your URLs crawlable and accessible for search engines?
 Have you put the backend work into keyword research and do you have primary, secondary and related keyword strategies in place?
 Have you implemented rich snippets and schema to enhance content?
 Also, have you optimized your pages with SEO for speed?
 Customers will bounce if the page load time is too slow.
 Welcome to the era of instant gratification.